What is a CN22?

 - From the top of the CN22 form click [Generate PDF] button choose a print option:

-- CN22 A4 plain paper – top left only = this generates a PDF of the CN22 form for printing on an A4 piece of paper, positioning the print-out it on the top left corner of the paper.
-Choose this option if you only want to print one CN22 form and don’t mind wasting the rest of the A4 blank sheet
+- CN22 A4 plain paper – top left only = this generates a PDF of the CN22 form for printing on an A4 piece of paper, positioning the print-out on the top left corner of the paper.
+Choose this option if you only want to print one CN22 form, leaving the rest of the A4 sheet blank.

-- Click [Generate Print Label PDF] and once the PDF is downloaded, simply open the PDF and print it to a local printer
+- Click [Generate Print Label PDF].
+Wait for the PDF to download.
+Finally, open the PDF and print it to a local printer.

 Printing Sender and Receiver Address Labels from the CN22

-Using EdgeDocs you can use the data from the CN22 to also generate + print Sender and Receiver labels, just follow the same instructs as to printing the CN22 form, however, in the [Generate PDF] button menu choose Sender or Receiver label printing options.
+If you were using EdgeDocs (or you sign-up to it) you can use the data from the CN22 to also generate + print Sender and Receiver labels.
+Once you’ve printed the CN22 form (as above) use in the [Generate PDF] button menu choose Sender or Receiver label printing options.
 Again you have choices to print on plain paper or on A4 sheets containing 14 self-adhesive labels each.

 Printing Despatch Labels – 100% Free using Despatch Bay

 If you want to print other labels, such as for handling or carrier logos etc., then use our 100% FREE Edge Despatch Bay tool.

 - What is a CN23?